HappyLabz/happylabz.github.io/LongWallace001_ES.md

 ### Test Fifteen
 * Sell when the price hits the upper line of the 20p 1std bollinger
-* Stoploss is 5 points
+* Trailing Stop is 5 points
 * Results:
 ```
 Total Trades: 6